Navigating Missouri Child Custody Relocation

 How to Win a Relocation Custody Case in Missouri

 The State of Missouri has strict relocation laws.
-Although in some states, custodial parents can freely relocate a child’s principal residence within a certain geographical allowance, in Missouri, that is not the case.
+Although custodial parents can freely relocate a child’s principal residence within a specific geographical allowance in some states, that is not the case in Missouri.
 The best way to win a relocation custody case is to follow the statutory requirements strictly.

-However, suppose the court finds that the safety or health of the child or any adult would be placed at risk by disclosing certain information regarding a proposed move.
-In that case, the court may order that information should not be disclosed in the documents, pleadings, notice, or the final order.
+However, suppose the court finds that the safety or health of the child or any adult would be at risk by disclosing certain information regarding a proposed move.
+In that case, the court may order that information not be disclosed in the documents, pleadings, notices, or the final order.
 In addition, notice requirements may be waived to protect the child’s health or safety.

-If relocation is permitted, the court would want to ensure the child has telephone access as well as meaningful, continuing, and frequent contact with the non-custodial parent “unless the child’s best interest warrants otherwise.”
+If relocation is permitted, the court would want to ensure the child has telephone access and meaningful, continuing, and frequent contact with the non-custodial parent “unless the child’s best interest warrants otherwise.”

 Can a Custodial Parent Relocate?

 Yes, a custodial parent can relocate, but not without permission.
-In other words, if that parent intends to move, she or he can’t just pack up and leave.
+In other words, if that parent intends to move, they can’t just pack up and leave.

-As we have explained, under Missouri Law, if one parent wants to relocate with a child, and she or he shares child custody with the other parent, the relocating parent has to notify the other parent.
+As we have explained, under Missouri Law, if one parent wants to relocate with a child and share child custody with the other parent, the relocating parent has to notify the other parent.

 The notice has to contain information about the intended new residence, such as a mailing address and a telephone number.
 A brief statement explaining the reasons for the proposed move should also be included.